paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 ### On `DisputeCoordinatorMessage::ImportStatement`

 * Deconstruct into parts `{ candidate_hash, candidate_receipt, session, statements }`.
-* If the session is earlier than `state.highest_session - DISPUTE_WINDOW`, return.
+* If the session is earlier than `state.highest_session - DISPUTE_WINDOW`,
+  respond with `ImportStatementsResult::InvalidImport` and return.
-* Load from underlying DB by querying `("candidate-votes", session, candidate_hash).
+* Load from underlying DB by querying `("candidate-votes", session, candidate_hash)`.
   If that does not exist, create fresh with the given candidate receipt.
-* If candidate votes is empty and the statements only contain dispute-specific votes, return.
+* If candidate votes is empty and the statements only contain dispute-specific votes, respond with `ImportStatementsResult::InvalidImport` and return.
-* Otherwise, if there is already an entry from the validator in the respective `valid` or `invalid` field of the `CandidateVotes`, return.
+* Otherwise, if there is already an entry from the validator in the respective `valid` or `invalid` field of the `CandidateVotes`,  respond with `ImportStatementsResult::ValidImport` and return.
+* Recover availability
+  ([`AvailabilityRecoveryMessage::RecoverAvailableData`][AvailabilityRecoveryMessage])
+  for candidate.
+If that fails, answer with `ImportStatementsResult::InvalidImport` otherwise with `ImportStatementsResult::ValidImport`.
+We can proceed on case `Invalid`, as that will be handled by `DisputeParticipation`.
 * Add an entry to the respective `valid` or `invalid` list of the `CandidateVotes` for each statement in `statements`.
 * Write the `CandidateVotes` to the underyling DB.
 * If the both `valid` and `invalid` lists now have non-zero length where previously one or both had zero length, the candidate is now freshly disputed.